Afrazsajid/python_projetcs/algorithm visualizer/README.md

 To get started, follow these simple steps:

-1. **Download the ZIP file**: Go ahead and grab the ZIP file from wherever it's hosted.
+1. **Download the main file**: Go ahead and grab the main file from wherever it's hosted.
-2. **Unzip it**: Extract all the contents into a folder on your computer.
 3. **Run `main.py`**: Open up your terminal or command prompt, navigate to the folder where you extracted the files, and run `python main.py`.

 That's it!
 You should see the sorting visualizer window pop up, ready for action.